theCapypara/riptide-docs/source/config_docs/using_repo/php.rst

 ---------------
 This section will guide you through the setup of a simple PHP project using the Riptide repository.

-We will use an Apache web server, the other guide (`PHP with Database, Redis and Composer <./php_complex.html>`_) shows how to use an Nginx server.
+We will use an Apache web server, the other guide (:doc:`php_complex`) shows how to use an Nginx server.

 This guide assumes you have Riptide fully set up, with shell integration enabled and a running proxy server